thomas-darcy/neo4j_assignment/content/parttwo.md

 WHERE cact.cityName = sact.cityName or oact.cityName = sact.cityName
 RETURN c.customerName, s.supplierName
 ```
-There might either be an opportunity to go back and review the import data to ensure it's clean
+Should go back and review the import data to ensure it's clean